Home

 1.7 MW 15 MW 24 MW 120 MW 166 MW 326.9 MW 2018201920202021202220232024 5.9 Days 22.2 Days 35.2 Days 48 Days 157.3 Days 287.8 Days 68.3 Days

-Anyone who wants to connect their privately generated power (from wind turbines, solar panels, etc) to the electricity grid must register with the Nersa.
+Anyone wishing to connect their privately generated power (from sources such as wind turbines or solar panels) to the electricity grid must register with Nersa.
 To do this, they must get a connection approval letter from the licensed electricity distributor in their municipality.
-In the first eight months of 2024, 87 businesses in Gauteng registered 327MW of solar power with Nersa.
-Loadshedding was at its worst in 2023 when the power supply was interrupted for 288 days.
-Two major projects - ArcelorMittal South Africa (117MW) and Lion Thorn Solar (145MW) – accounted for the bulk of the capacity installed in 2024.
-Source: Nersa Registered Entitites.
+In 2023, there were 288 days of loadshedding.
+In the first eight months of 2024, 87 businesses in Gauteng registered 327MW of solar power.
+Two major projects - ArcelorMittal SA (117MW) and Lion Thorn Solar (145MW) – accounted for the majority of the installed capacity.
+Source: Nersa Registered Entities

 These concerns are overblown, according to Gaylor Montmasson-Clair, a senior economist at Trade & Industrial Policy Strategies (TIPS) and facilitator of the South African Renewable Energy Masterplan.

-In fact, municipalities could benefit from the rooftop solar trend if they introduce feed-in tariff schemes, as the City of Cape Town has done.
+In fact, municipalities could benefit from the rooftop solar trend by introducing feed-in tariff schemes, as the City of Cape Town has done.

-Municipalities could buy excess solar output from households and businesses and then resell it at their usual tariffs.
-They could ensure the margins are higher than what they make on distributing Eskom’s power.
+By buying excess solar output from households and businesses and reselling it at their usual tariffs, municipalities could ensurethat the margins are higher than what they what they currently earn from distributing Eskom’s power.

 Cities and towns could also procure their own renewable energy and sell it on to homes and businesses, as Ekurhuleni plans to do.
 And municipalities could leverage the national free basic alternative energy programme to subsidise solar installations in low-income communities, thus ensuring those residents are also able to benefit directly from the shift to solar.